Printing Material - Settings and How To Build

 Low Density PLA - light weight already (~65%) - prints with similar settings and ease of PLA - strong but flexible - new

-Prusa Slicer configuration settings coming soon.
+Cura and Prusa Slicer configuration settings below

 Bed Adhesion